-The operating loss after interest, depreciation and amortisation for the year amounted to \$204,820 (2019 Loss: \$81,063).
+The total comprehensive income for the year amounted to \$274,797 (2022 profit: \$61,580).

 Review Operations

 A review of the operations of the company during the financial year and the results of those operations are set out in the reports of the President and Commodore.